Yelawolf: 2009–2011: Trunk Muzik and Radioactive

 In 2009, he began to work with Ghet-O-Vision producer, WLPWR, on his 2009 breakthrough mixtape titled Trunk Muzik.
 Released in January 2010, the mixtape created a substantial online following for Yelawolf.
 Later that year, Yelawolf signed a major record deal with Interscope Records, and began to work on a re-release of the project, titled Trunk Muzik 0-60.
 It was released on November 22, 2010, under Ghet-O-Vision Entertainment and Interscope Records, which became his most acclaimed work at that time.
 In 2010 and 2011, he raised his profile by making guest appearances on albums by rappers Big Boi, Paul Wall, Tech N9ne, Travis Barker, Gucci Mane, and Big K.R.I.T., among others.

 In March 2011, after speculation of a joint record deal with Eminem, Yelawolf was featured on the cover of XXL's March 2011 issue, with Eminem and fellow new Shady Records signees Slaughterhouse, with the issue confirming his record deal with Shady Records.
 Yelawolf was also featured among the XXL's Top 11 Freshmen of 2011, releasing several songs on the magazine's yearly Freshman mixtape, along with Kendrick Lamar, Cyhi Da Prynce and Big K.R.I.T., among others.
 On April 14, 2011, Yelawolf announced the title of his debut Shady release Radioactive with a release date that aimed for September.
 On May 18, Yelawolf announced his album's first single, titled "Gangsta of Love", produced by Jim Jonsin and featuring Cyhi Da Prynce.
 The song was leaked in early July, although it only featured unfinished vocals by Cyhi da Prynce at the end of the song.
 The song was later scrapped and no longer appeared on the album.
 Yelawolf partnered up with the video game Driver: San Francisco to release a music video for the song "No Hands" which was supposed to be included in Radioactive, but was later scrapped.
-On August 8, 2011, Yelawolf released the first official single from his album, titled "Hard White (Up in the Club)", which features guest vocals from Southern hip hop producer Lil Jon.
+On August 8, 2011, Yelawolf released the first official single from his album, titled "Hard White (Up in the Club)", which features guest vocals from Southern hip-hop producer Lil Jon.
 The album's release date was moved down to October 2011, and later had a final release date to November 21, 2011.
 On October 30, 2011, Yelawolf released the second single off Radioactive, titled "Let's Roll", featuring guest vocals from Kid Rock.

-Anticipation for the album increased when hip hop magazine The Source gave the album a rare 4.5 out of 5 mics, meaning the album was "near classic".
-Radioactive was released November 21, 2011, under Interscope Records and Shady Records, debuting the following week at #13 on the Billboard 200.
+Anticipation for the album increased when hip-hop magazine The Source gave the album a rare 4.5 out of 5 mics, meaning the album was "near classic".
+Radioactive was released November 21, 2011, under Interscope Records and Shady Records, debuting the following week at No. 13 on the Billboard 200.
 The album featured production from Eminem (who is also the executive producer for the album), Jim Jonsin, J.U.S.T.I.C.E.
 League, Diplo, The Audibles, Pooh Bear and WLPWR of SupaHotBeats, and features from Eminem, Kid Rock, Lil Jon, Fefe Dobson, Mystikal, Shawty Fatt, Rittz, Killer Mike, and Gangsta Boo among others.